 If the premises are damaged, the landlord must typically provide the following within thirty days after the tenancy ends:

 Typically, state courts make some provision for easy resolution of security deposit disputes, such as in small claims, conciliation, or landlord/tenant court.
-If you are involved in a dispute over a security deposit either as a landlord or as a tenant, call your local court to discover your options.
+If you're involved in a dispute over a security deposit either as a landlord or as a tenant, a landlord-tenant lawyer may be able to help.